-The first draft of the Book of Mormon, 116 manuscript pages, was written in 1828.
+The first draft for this book, 116 manuscript pages, was written in 1828.
 Joseph Smith usually dictated the wording to his scribes.
 These pages were subsequently lost and not recovered.
 The dictation continued and was finished in June 1829.
-After obtaining a publisher the Book of Mormon was printed and available for sale in March 1830.
+After obtaining a publisher the Book of Mormon was printed and available for sale in March 1830 just previous to the establishment of the new Church of Christ the next month.